The Applied Finance Group: Founders

+Applied Finance Group was co-founded Rafael Resendes and by Dan Obrycki.

 Rafael Resendes

-Co-founded the Applied Finance Group and is Managing Director for Toreador Research and Trading.
+Resendes is the Managing Director for Toreador Research and Trading.

 Prior to co-founding AFG, Resendes was a member of the Chicago Board of Trade and served as director of research for HOLT Value Associates.
 Rafael graduated Phi Beta Kappa from The University of California, Berkeley, with a Bachelor of Science in Finance and Economic Analysis and obtained an MBA from the University of Chicago.

 Resendes has also contributed his insight to various news outlets such as CNBC, CNN, Fox News, RealClearPolitics.

 Dan Obrycki

 Prior to co-founding AFG, Obrycki was the manager of research for a portfolio consulting firm, HOLT Value Associates.
 Daniel graduated summa cum laude from the University of Missouri-Rolla with a BS in geological engineering and obtained his MBA with a finance specialization from the University of Chicago.

 Obrycki has also served as an adjunct professor at DePaul University in Chicago.